beacagg/modern-portfolio/README.md

 # modern-portfolio
-Modern portfolio with HTML, SASS and Vanilla Js.
+Modern portfolio with HTML, Responsive CSS and Vanilla Js.